cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 Ensure the following are in place on the build machine before running the signing script:

-1. **Eclipse Temurin JDK 20** — must be installed from [https://adoptium.net](https://adoptium.net).
+1. **Eclipse Temurin JDK 20**: must be installed from [https://adoptium.net](https://adoptium.net).
 Temurin is specifically required because it includes the `SunPKCS11` security provider that `jarsigner` uses to communicate with the IdenTrust EV hardware token.
 Other OpenJDK distributions such as Zulu omit this provider and cannot be used for JAR signing.
-The script expects `jarsigner` at `C:\Program Files\Eclipse Adoptium\jdk-20.0.2.9-hotspot\bin\jarsigner.exe` (the default install location for the `OpenJDK20U-jdk_x64_windows_hotspot_20.0.2_9` installer) — update the `JARSIGNER` variable in the script if your installation path differs.
+The script expects `jarsigner` at `C:\Program Files\Eclipse Adoptium\jdk-20.0.2.9-hotspot\bin\jarsigner.exe` (the default install location for the `OpenJDK20U-jdk_x64_windows_hotspot_20.0.2_9` installer); update the `JARSIGNER` variable in the script if your installation path differs.

-2. **Windows SDK `signtool.exe`** — used to apply Authenticode signatures to `CIMTool.exe`.
+2. **Windows SDK `signtool.exe`**: used to apply Authenticode signatures to `CIMTool.exe`.
 Installed with Visual Studio or as a standalone Windows SDK download.
-The script expects it at `C:\Program Files (x86)\Windows Kits\10\bin\10.0.26100.0\x64\signtool.exe` — update the `SIGNTOOL` variable in the script if your installation path differs.
+The script expects it at `C:\Program Files (x86)\Windows Kits\10\bin\10.0.26100.0\x64\signtool.exe`; update the `SIGNTOOL` variable in the script if your installation path differs.

-3. **SafeNet Authentication Client (SAC)** — must be installed **and running**, and the IdenTrust EV USB token must be inserted, before launching the script.
+3. **SafeNet Authentication Client (SAC)**: must be installed **and running**, and the IdenTrust EV USB token must be inserted, before launching the script.
 Installing SAC is not sufficient on its own: the SafeNet service that backs the PKCS#11 library must be active for `jarsigner` and `keytool` to reach the token, so launch SafeNet Authentication Client and confirm it lists the inserted token before running `release-cimtool.bat`.
 SAC installs the PKCS#11 library at `C:\Windows\System32\eTPKCS11.dll`; if this file is not found the script automatically attempts the alternate location `C:\Windows\System32\pkcs11.dll`.

-4. **Token PIN** — the script prompts for the hardware token PIN once at startup using a masked input field. **No characters, asterisks, or cursor movement appear as the PIN is typed** — this is expected; type the PIN and press Enter once.
+4. **Token PIN**: the script prompts for the hardware token PIN once at startup using a masked input field. **No characters, asterisks, or cursor movement appear as the PIN is typed**.
+This is expected; type the PIN and press Enter once.
 Wait for the prompt to appear before typing, and avoid pressing Enter on an empty line, which submits no PIN and fails without authenticating.
 The PIN is held in memory for the duration of the signing session, cleared immediately on completion, and never written to disk.

-5. **Certificate alias** — The `CERT_ALIAS` variable in the script is set to the UUID that the IdenTrust token uses internally to identify the certificate entry.
+5. **Certificate alias**: The `CERT_ALIAS` variable in the script is set to the UUID that the IdenTrust token uses internally to identify the certificate entry.
-   Note that this UUID does not match the friendly display name (`UCA USERS GROUP`) shown in the SafeNet Authentication Client GUI — `jarsigner` resolves aliases through the PKCS#11 provider which exposes the underlying token UUID.
+   Note that this UUID does not match the friendly display name (`UCA USERS GROUP`) shown in the SafeNet Authentication Client GUI, because `jarsigner` resolves aliases through the PKCS#11 provider which exposes the underlying token UUID.
 If the certificate is ever renewed onto a new token the alias UUID will change and the `CERT_ALIAS` variable must be updated.
 To rediscover the alias run the following